benellinger/RULA-Rapid-Upper-Limb-Assessment-/README.txt

 This is a python application.

-CAUTION: This a beta version in early development.
+CAUTION: This a alpha version in early development.
 Please report bugs and unexpected behaviour to b.ellinger@velamed.com

 ######################################